invictatouch/website/content/about.md

    mugshot: /images/mugshots/dan.jpg

 ---
-Invicta Touch is an independent Touch Rugby club based in Canterbury in Kent.
+Invicta Touch is an independent touch rugby club based in Canterbury in Kent.
 We are affiliated to [England Touch](https://englandtouch.org.uk) and play under [Federation of International Touch](https://internationaltouch.org) rules.